 Firstly, the paint is diluted according to the specified dilution ratio by the manufacturer.

-Then, the first coat of the distemper paint is applied by means of a brush or roller and allowed to dry for a period of about 12 to 16 hours.
+Then, the first coat of the distemper paint is applied utilizing a brush or roller and allowed to dry for a period of about 12 to 16 hours.

 Then, the second coat of the distemper paint is applied and allowed to dry overnight.